The blue racer snake is large and extremely fast.

 Range and habitat

 Various forms of open habitat are preferred by this snake for its home.
-They do tend to prefer places with plenty of cover to hide and ambush prey.
-Forest edges and savannas common places to encounter this snake.
-The few times I have run across it, this species was usually quickly zipping across hiking trails in prairie preserves.
+They do tend to prefer places with plenty of crevices and cover to hide and ambush prey.
+Old fields, forest edges, and savannas are common places to encounter this snake.
+The few times I have run across it, this species was usually quickly zipping through the leaf litter across hiking trails in prairie preserves.

 The blue racer is a beautiful and fascinating reptile that is not often encountered due to its shy nature.
 If you get the chance to see one in the wild, it is best to simply leave it alone and consider yourself fortunate.
 That is, if you can even get a good look before it "races" away!